SystemsApproach/tcpcc/aqm.rst

    Ingress and egress queues along the end-to-end path, implemented in the sending and receciving hosts, respectively.

 Does this work?
-The primary issue with CoDel as a queueing discipline is that packets are dropped at the egress instead of at the ingress (as is the case with other Linux-based queuing mechanisms).
-When dropping at the ingress (on the sending host), TCP is notified in the return value of the write function, which causes it to "forget" that it sent the packet.
+One issue is whether packets are dropped at the ingress or the egress.
+When dropping at the ingress (on the sending host), TCP is notified in the return value of the *Write* function, which causes it to "forget" that it sent the packet.
 This means this packet will be sent next, although TCP does decrease its congestion window in response to the failed write.
-In contrast, CoDel drops packets at the egress queue (on the receiving host), which the TCP sender will not know to retransmit it until it detect the loss using one of its standard mechanisms (e.g., three duplicate ACKs, a timeout).
+In contrast, dropping packets at the egress queue (on the receiving host), means the TCP sender will not know to retransmit the packet until it detect the loss using one of its standard mechanisms (e.g., three duplicate ACKs, a timeout).
+Of course, having the egress implement EQN helps.

-Stepping back from this specific example to consider the bigger picture, there are two interesting takeaways.
-One is that Linux provides a convenient and safe way to inject new code—including congestion control logic, into the kernel—namely, using the *extended Berkeley Packet Filter (eBPF)*.
+Stepping back from these details to consider the bigger picture, there are two interesting takeaways.
+One is that Linux provides a convenient and safe way to inject new code—including congestion control logic—into the kernel, namely, using the *extended Berkeley Packet Filter (eBPF)*.
 The standard kernel API for congestion control has been ported to eBPF and most existing congestion control algorithms have been ported to this framework.
 This simplifies the task of experimenting with new algorithms or tweaking existing algorithms by side-stepping the hurdle of waiting for the relevant Linux kernel to be deployed.

 .. _reading_bpf:
 .. admonition:: Further Reading